Infinity Ward: Game engines

-Infinity Ward used an enhanced version of the id Tech 3 engine from Quake III Arena for the first Call of Duty in 2003.
+Infinity Ward used the id Tech 3 engine from Quake III Arena with Ritual Entertainment's ÜberTools enhancements for the first Call of Duty in 2003.
 For Call of Duty 2, Infinity Ward heavily modified the engine, featuring more powerful visuals and DirectX 9 support, and was known internally as the "IW" game engine.
 The version that was used for Call of Duty 2 was designated as IW 2.0.
-Call of Duty 4: Modern Warfare runs on a highly upgraded version of the engine from Call of Duty 2 dubbed "IW 3.0", with features that include true world-dynamic lighting, HDR lighting effects, dynamic shadows and depth of field.
+Call of Duty 4: Modern Warfare runs on a highly upgraded version of the engine from Call of Duty 2 called IW 3.0, with features that include true world-dynamic lighting, HDR lighting effects, dynamic shadows and depth of field.
 The Call of Duty: Black Ops sub-series and the James Bond video game Quantum of Solace were developed by Treyarch using modified versions of Infinity Ward's engine.

-Call of Duty: Modern Warfare 2, uses an upgraded engine dubbed "IW 4.0", which is a generation more advanced than the engine used in Call of Duty 4: Modern Warfare.
-Call of Duty: Modern Warfare 3 uses IW 5.0 (MW3 Engine), an improved version of the IW 4.0 engine.
+Call of Duty: Modern Warfare 2, uses an upgraded engine named IW 4.0, which is a generation more advanced than the engine used in Call of Duty 4: Modern Warfare.
+Call of Duty: Modern Warfare 3 uses the MW3 engine (IW 5.0), an improved version of IW 4.0.
 Improvements on the engine allow better streaming technology which allows larger regions for the game while running at a minimum of 60 frames per second, improvements to the audio of the engine have also been made.